karolis2/TechTest/README.md

 * **View** - A screen that displays the information about a user
 * **Edit** – A screen that allows you to edit a selected user from the list
-* **Delete** – A screen that allows you to delete a selected user from the list
+* **Delete** – A screen that allows you to delete a selected user from the list Each of these screens should contain appropriate data validation, which is communicated to the end user.

-Each of these screens should contain appropriate data validation, which is communicated to the end user.
+**COMMENT: Simple crud added, I did do it the hard way by creating the each view for the actions, but if I had to do it from scratch, I would have just created controller and let VS generate views for me.
+Also added some basic validation through the tags and date of birth cannot be later than today.
+Also tried to add some unit test but did not develop tests for the whole project as it's just an exercise.
+Also after adding first users, the dropdown is difficult to see, so probably need to fix table size to a minimum size.**

 ### 4. Data Logging (Advanced)